 Approximately 1,150 properties in Brighton have the service available to them, allowing them to irrigate their lawns and gardens with a water source other than drinking water.

-Water Corporation is now the owner and operator of the scheme, having recently taken it over from the Satterly Property Group.
+Water Corporation is now the owner and operator of the scheme, having taken it over from the Satterley Property Group in 2015.

-A permanent winter sprinkler ban applies to all bore and scheme water users from 1 June to 31 August each year.
+The Switch-off applies to all scheme and garden bore users from 1 June to 31 August each year.

-Please switch your Brighton Third Pipe Groundwater Scheme irrigation controller from ‘Auto Run’ to ‘Off’ by 1 June 2016.
+Please switch your Brighton Third Pipe Groundwater Scheme irrigation controller from ‘Auto Run’ to ‘Off’ by 1 June each year.
 Your controller box should be located on the side of your house.

-On 1 September 2016, we’ll be switching the bores back on and you can switch your irrigation controller back to ‘Auto Run’.
+On 1 September each year, we’ll be switching the bores back on and you can switch your irrigation controller back to ‘Auto Run’.

-To find out more about the winter sprinkler ban visit watercorporation.com.au/sprinklerban
+To find out more about the Winter sprinkler switch-off visit watercorporation.com.au/wintersprinklerswitch-off

 What kind of water is used?

-The Brighton Groundwater Scheme will draw water from the shallow aquifer in the local area via a series of bores location in the public open space.
+The Brighton Groundwater Scheme will draw water from the shallow aquifer in the local area via a series of bores located in the public open space.

 What can the water be used for?